Bradford District High School

 Bradford District High School is a public, English-language secondary school located in Bradford, Ontario.
 It is managed by the Simcoe County District School Board.
-The principal is David Brooks.
+The principal is Heather Lagace.
 The school has an enrollment of about 1,100.
 During the last half of the 2006–2007 school year BDHS underwent extensive renovations that included a new greenhouse and full expansion and renovation of existing facilities.

 The school offers a construction-oriented apprenticeship program offering students to learn about hands-on labour and the real experiences of working in that field.

 BDHS serves the town of Bradford West Gwillimbury and portions of Innisfil.
 Elementary feeder schools include: